THE BEST LOWER CHEST WORKOUT

 I’ll break out the Muscle Markers once again to help you visualize this, and then I’ll demonstrate the correct movement type for targeting each area of the pecs.

-AREAS OF THE PECTORAL MUSCLE
+AREAS OF THE PECTORAL MUSCLE (CHEST ANATOMY)

-- Clavicular Area
+- Clavicular Head

-- Sternal Area
+- Sternal Head

 - Abdominal Head of the Lower Chest